40ants/reblocks-websocket/README.rst

 That is it.
 Define a render method as usual and use the widget on the page.
 Counter will be updated automatically.
 This works like a magic, a framework makes all dirty work under the hood.

+TODO
+====

+* Make a client-side code to reconnect when connection was broken.
+* Add some queue on the backend to store data during reconnects.